Tax-Rates.org - Median Property Tax By State

 0.58%

 Tax-Rates.org provides detailed statistics on the property taxes collected in every county in the United States, as well as aggregated data for each of the states.
+The table above shows the fifty states and the District of Columbia, ranked from highest to lowest by annual property taxes as a percentage of the median home value.

 1 Median property tax rates displayed as a percentage of property value.